Rahal Letterman Lanigan Racing107th Running of the Indianapolis 500

 NTT INDYCAR SERIES

-- FAST FACTS: Made one attempt and qualified for her third Indy 500 in 30th place… Will attempt to qualify for her third Indy 500 after having competed here in the race in 2012 and 2013, where she finished 22nd and 26th, respectively.
+- FAST FACTS: Will attempt to qualify for her third Indy 500 after having competed here in the race in 2012 and 2013, where she finished 22nd and 26th, respectively.
 Legge drove an Indy car for the first time since 2013 at a test at Texas Motor Speedway on April 3 and has spent a lot of time at the team’s shop preparing for the event.

-- FAST FACTS: Made four qualifying attempts today… This is Lundgaard’s second Indy 500.
+- FAST FACTS: This will be Lundgaard’s second Indy 500.
 He started 31st and finished 18th last year while becoming the first Dane driver in the race… His highest series start is POLE in the previous race here and his highest finish is second in Race 2 at the IMS road course in 2022… He is ranked in 9th place in the point standings with 111.

-NEXT UP: Qualifying will resume Sunday to set the final starting positions of the top 12 and positions 31-33.
+NEXT UP: Qualifying for the 107th Running of the Indy 500 will begin tomorrow.
+The top 30 will be locked in Saturday with 1-12 vying for final positions in another attempt on Sunday.
+The final row will also be locked in on Sunday.
 Get a behind-the-scenes look at preparations for the 106th Indianapolis 500 via the Digital Ally Garage Camera on www.rahal.com.